-The low value pool deduction is a clever strategy that lots of property investors don’t realise they can take advantage of come tax time.
+The low value pool deduction is a clever strategy that lots of property investors don’t realise they can take advantage of during tax time.

-Sound too good to be true?
-You do need to follow some rules in the first year compared with the following years to take advantage of the low value pool deduction, but it’s not too hard to follow.
+You do need to follow some rules in the first year compared with the following years to take advantage of the low-value pool deduction, but it’s not too hard to follow.
 By being aware of the rules, you can make the most of the low value pool deduction and your assets.

 In this article, we’ll go through how low value pooling works, the rules around it, and how you can take advantage of it this financial year.